 As indicated above, benefits are likely to be maximised by governments focussing on opening basic or raw high value government data, rather than value adding to data that is already available.
 The public sector should not invest significantly in tailoring data for the private sector, as the potential uses will vary.
 There are greater potential benefits from moving from data being ‘not available’ to available, than the marginal benefit of value added data over raw data.

 Government agencies could usefully undertake a stocktake of their available data and determine the ‘high-value’ and priority data sets.
 This could occur through consultation or surveying relevant industry participants and the agency’s key stakeholders, international comparisons, analysing FOI requests, call centre data and hotline inquiries.
-Strategies to pull together national data sets from data that reside in state and territory jurisdictions (e.g. transport data, bushfire data in real time) may also be useful.
+Strategies to pull together national data sets from data that reside in state and territory jurisdictions (for example, transport data, bushfire data in real time) may also be useful.

 There has been demonstrated value in government agencies building a business case for allocating resources to open government data initiatives and in ensuring these actions are value-adding and sustained.
 The Open Data Institute in the UK has published a good reference material for government agencies to build business case on open data: https://theodi.org/guides/how-make-business-case-open-data.